 - University of Melbourne (UoM)

-- Queensland Government – Department of Science, Information Technology and Innovation (QLD DSITI)
+- Queensland Government – Department of Science and Environment

 - Queensland Government – Department of Agriculture and Fisheries (QLD DAF)

 - Northern Territory Government – Department of Primary Industry and Resources (NTDPIR)

 - University of Tasmania – Tasmanian Institute of Agriculture (UTAS)

 MPfN is supported by $5.889 million funding from the Australian Government’s Rural Research and Development (R&D) for Profit program over four years, with a further $9.757 million cash and in-kind contribution from each of the industry sectors, research organisations and collaborating partners.

 For the latest information on the MPfN individual research projects, follow the links to the industry sites

 - More Profit from Nitrogen: enhancing nutrient use in cotton (Dr Graeme Schwenke, NSW DPI)

 - Optimising nitrogen and water interactions in cotton (Dr Diogenes Antille, USQ)

 - Increasing nitrogen use efficiency in dairy pastures (Dr David Rowling, QUT)